aleixcanalda/TheChosenModel/theory2.md

 * It is capable of forming macrocomplexes that contain both protein-protein interactions and protein-dna interactions, as well as using RNA data.

-* It is able to compute different models for protein-dna interactions.
-With the correct input, protein-protein final macrocomplex doesn't vary so it doesn't need various models.
+* It is able to compute different models for both protein-protein and protein-dna interactions.

 * With the stechiometry input, the user decides if they want to limit the number of chains in a macrocomplex.